LuminosoInsight/code-sample-term-counting/README.md

 documentation, and a poor design.
 Therefore, you should feel free to make any simplifying assumptions necessary to get a basic version of the application up and running; for example, you don't need to treat "thing" and "things" as the same word.
-If you have time and are so incined, feel free to elaborate further from there.
+If you have time and are so inclined, feel free to elaborate further from there.

 Document your design and your decisions (within the code and/or in a readme